 Saving your natural teeth

-In Bondi Junction our team at Totalcare Dentistry strives to help our patients retain their natural teeth before we consider your other options.
+Totalcare dentistry strives to help our patients retain their natural teeth before we consider your other options.
 We have adopted this approach because we believe that your natural teeth are always your best teeth.
 Our team will take every measure available to retain your natural teeth and restore cracked, discoloured or decaying teeth.
 Within this approach we can also transform the appearance of your smile while also retaining its natural foundations to ensure our patients benefit from the best of both.

 Requiring root canal therapy